 Charlottesville offers an impressive variety of cultural, social, and recreational opportunities.
 There are 26 neighborhood and jointly funded parks and an extensive series of walking trails that run through park land, residential areas, and along the beautiful Rivanna River.

 There is also a thriving art, music and theater community that keeps the creative spirit alive in Charlottesville.
-The 4,000 seat Charlottesville Pavilion amphitheater draws well-known acts into the downtown area and hosts a weekly Fridays-After-Five concert, a local favorite to kick off the Spring through Fall weekends.
+The 4,000 seat Charlottesville Sprint Pavilion amphitheater draws well-known acts into the downtown area and hosts a weekly Fridays-After-Five concert, a local favorite to kick off the Spring through Fall weekends.
 The downtown pedestrian mall is one of the most successful of its kind in the country and boasts over 150 shops and award-winning restaurants.
-A magnet for art, music, dining, shopping and entertainment, the mall is home to a recently renovated Paramount Theater, one of few community-supported restorations of historic theaters in the country.
-The 1,200 seat theater has hosted nationally-known entertainers.
-The 16,000 seat John Paul Jones Arena (JPJ) opened in 2006 and has already hosted national caliber events such as The Dave Matthews Band, Rod Stewart, Billy Joel and Cirque du Soleil.
-JPJ was recently voted as the Best New Entertainment Venue in the Country.
+A magnet for art, music, dining, shopping and entertainment, the mall is home to the renovated Paramount Theater, one of few community-supported restorations of historic theaters in the country.
+The 1,200 seat theater often hosted nationally-known entertainers.
+The 16,000 seat John Paul Jones Arena (JPJ) opened in 2006, and along with being home to the 2019 National Championship UVA Men’s Basketball Team, also hosts national touring music, sports and theater events.

 Other popular activities in the area include world-class tennis, golf, hiking, ballooning, horseback riding and racing, tubing, fishing, biking, camping, and the occasional hunting for antiques.
 The area also boasts a thriving wine touring and tasting business.
-The 33 local vineyards make up the state’s largest collection with several wineries winning national recognition.
+Thirty-five local vineyards make up the The Monticello Wine Trail, the first established American Viticultural Area (AVA) in Virginia, with many wineries achieving state, national and international recognition.